cetic/fadi/doc/RANCHER_PROXMOX.md

-Deploy FADI with rancher and proxmox
+Deploy FADI with Rancher and Proxmox
 =============

 * [1.
 Upload ISO on Proxmox Node](#1-Upload-IS0-on-Proxmox-Node)